Should you bother with a DIY Conveyancing kit?

 - Checking if there are any outstanding property or land disputes

-- Working out the adjustments for council rates, water and possibly strata fees (these fees are typically paid quarterly and adjustments need to be made to the settlement price if the previous owner has paid these beyond their ownership)
+- Working out the adjustments for council rates, water and possibly strata fees (these fees are typically paid quarterly, and adjustments need to be made so the current owner is reimbursed for expenses beyond their last day of ownership)

 - Filling out and lodging the land title transfer form with the relevant state government agency

 - Completing any and all final checks prior to settlement

 - Exchanging the signed contract of sale and attending settlement

 As straightforward as the above processes may seem, they can time-consuming.
 There are benefits to enlisting the a professional conveyancer, especially during the stressful time of purchasing or selling a property.

 - Saves money.
 You will save money on the fees charged by a solicitor or conveyancer.

 - 100% visibility over the process.
 Doing the conveyancing yourself means that you are across all parts of the transaction and reading through all the contracts, titles and certificates yourself.